-UoM teachers, but also by the representatives of the university's business partners, mentors, business angels, venture capitalists, etc. The duration of each at least 1 semester.
-Also, the element or study field of Blue Economy is appreciated in this course.

-- 3. Newly developed study courses should include practical workshops in I&E centres.
-The same like for existing study once - for example a complex course project, which includes the practical activities and/or workshops in a new established I&E centres.
-A complex course project means a cross-interdisciplinary project that is prepared and implemented by students from different departments (faculties), combining several subjects with the participation of several departments.
-The study course of the complex project is the responsibility of the department leading the project.
-The emphasis in the workshop should focus on the application of the available technology to create new business opportunities within the Blue Economy.
-The workshops could for example be facilitated in collaboration with industry, municipality etc., who could suggest real-life practical challenges for students to work on during the workshop.
-Examples of these courses are in section 5.2., e.g. MAKEADEMY program, DEMOLA, etc. - 4.
-More proactively promote teachers and students to take part in mobility programs (for example Erasmus+) to be able to get an international experience.
-Also includes the same recommendation as for the existing study courses. - 5.
+- 3. New study courses (non-formal education element) like examples of "Start-up development" and "Start-up idea commercialization".
+Lectures for students has to be given not only by the HEIs teachers, but also by the representatives of the university's business partners, mentors, business angels, Venture capitalists, etc. The duration of each at least 1 semester.
+Also, the element or study field of Blue economy is appreciated in this course. - 4.
+The same like for existing study once -for example a complex course projects, which includes the practical activities and/or workshops in a new established I&E centres.
+A complex course project means a cross-interdisciplinary project that is prepared an implemented by students from different departments (faculties), combining several subjects with the participation of several departments.
+The study course of the complex project is the responsibility of the department leading the project. - 5.
+Continue proactively promote teachers and students to take part in mobility programs (for example Erasmus+) to be able to get an international experience.
+Also includes the same recommendation as for the existing study courses. - 6.
 We recommend that new courses also would have some basics of improving I&E capacities with the skilful handling of data (for improving digitization capacities which can contribute to the increase of I&E competencies).
-This could be done in collaboration with the business partners, involving the I&E centre infrastructure, IT tools, which are practically being used in the business sector. - 6.
-If it is relevant, we would recommend developing a common study course for example in Business management with other EU country HEIs including the practical activities as well.
-This will make a more attractive study course for students to choose it (non-formal education element).
-Also, more benefits of it: - a.
-Internationally recognized degree. - b.
-Possibility to get a double degree. - c.
-Students have an opportunity to take internship in international and foreign capital companies. - d.
-Students are trained to work in international companies, foreign capital companies, etc. - e.
-Graduates can participate in an internship according to Erasmus+ program within EU country.
+This could be done in collaboration with the business partners, involving the I&E centre infrastructure, IT tools, which are practically being used in the business sector. - 7.
+Recommend for students' internship in a business company, related to blue economy issue to investigate theme of the final thesis.
+This will ensure early students' involvement into real business actions and also will strengthen a collaboration between business and HEI and will give a bilateral advantage for both parts. - 8.
+If it is relevant, we would recommend to develop a common study course for example in Business management with other EU country HEIs.
+This will make more attractive study course for students to choose it (non-formal education element).
+Also, more benefits of it: - Internationally recognized degree. - Possibility to get a double degree. - Students have an opportunity to take internship in international and foreign capital companies. - Students are trained to work in international companies, foreign capital companies, and foreign trade. - Graduates can participate in an internship according to Erasmus+ program in a European country.

 3.2.3.
-Recommendations for I&E Centre
+Recommendations for I&E centres